FAQ

 Does ArkEnv load my .env files?

-Most modern frameworks (Vite, Bun, Next.js, Remix) already have built-in support for loading .env files.
-If you are using plain Node.js, we recommend using a dedicated loader like dotenv or tsx.
+Most modern frameworks load .env files automatically.
+For plain Node.js, we recommend using dotenv or tsx.

 Do I have to use ArkType?